 Key Range Rules and Regulations

 Again, please see the Rules and Regulations page before visiting the range.

-There is a porta-potty located at the west end of the parking thanks to generous support from the Friends of the NRA.
+There is a vault-style toilet located at the west end of the range (near the law enforcement range).
 However, there is no running water or electricity.
 Please take note before visiting the range.

 The ground beneath the range is compacted recycled asphalt.
 Driving a target stand into the ground is not advised as it may damage the surface.
 Self-supporting stands with sandbags are one useful method of creating a target stand.
 Try making a 2x4 stand and drill holes in the stand for your stake-equipped targets.

 There are a number of target stand bases available.
 These are concrete-filled tires with a pair of 1.5" PVC pipes set in the concrete.
 There may be target frames pre-built for you at the range.
 To be safe, you can bring your own.
 See the Target Frame page for information on building your own frame before coming to the range.